A corporal work of mercy.

 A look back at The Desolate City of the Archdiocese of Toronto and a lost "Dialogue of Trust"

-This is a post that has been coming for quite a while.
-I have mulled over it, slowly editing and transcribing and cleaning up for publication what I have found.
-The events blogged earlier this week have caused me to look again at it.
-I have made the decision to publish what follows.
+This post has been coming for quite a while.
+I have mulled over it, slowly editing, transcribing, and cleaning up what I have found for publication.
+The events blogged about earlier this week (the sexual assault lawsuit against Thomas Rosica) have caused me to consider it again.
+Therefore, I have made the decision to publish what follows.

-It is to document an occurrence forty years ago and to provide a historical record of certain activities at St. Augustine's Seminary in the Archdiocese of Toronto and the corruption of the times, the power and influence from the 1980's that is still felt today.
-One of the priests named is retired, yet, as recently as a few months ago, remained on the Archdiocesan Priests Council.
-This is not an accusation of anything untoward on the part of the new Archbishop, Francis Leo, Indeed, this history may be news even to him and if this provides any service to him, then that alone is worth its publication.
-The Catholic faithful of the Archdiocese of Toronto must be made aware of things that happened forty years ago and that have been long forgotten or covered up and still affect the Church today.
+The purpose of this publication is to document an occurrence forty years ago and provide a historical record of certain activities at St. Augustine's Seminary in the Archdiocese of Toronto and the corruption of the times, the power and influence from the 1980's which are still being felt today.
+One of the priests featured below is retired, yet, as recently as a few months ago, remained on the Archdiocesan Priests Council.
+This is not an accusation of anything untoward on the part of the new Archbishop, now Cardinal Francis Leo, Indeed, this history may likely be news even to him and if this provides any service to him, to know the history and the rot and expose those who have worked against the faith, then that alone is worth its publication.
+The Catholic faithful of the Archdiocese of Toronto have a right to be aware of things that happened forty years ago that have long been forgotten or covered up and still affect the Church today.
+Many think that we have had no crisis of sexual perversion or abuse.
+This is not true.
+What we have is enough money to buy off the victims and force them into signing non-disclosure agreements.

 Let me raise some points without names of scandals that happened here.